-This Idaho teenager is making $50,000 on Seattle slush
+This Idaho teenager is making thousands of dollars off Seattle slush

 When David Holston's friend told him Seattle wouldn't be prepared for all the snow, he got into his plow truck and drove from Idaho.
 The trip has paid off.

 It didn't take long to find a snow plower on Seattle Craigslist; there are dozens of ads up right now as the Puget Sound regions digs itself out from snow and slush.
 One of those entrepreneurs is 18-year-old David Holston from Coeur d'Alene, Idaho.